JasonZHOU92/cloudera-learning/sqoop/sqoop-basic.md

   --append
 ```

-## Sqoop import with multiple mappers, columes should be indexed
+## Sqoop import with multiple mappers, columns should be indexed
 //--num-of-mappers number of mappers you want to use
 ```
 sqoop import \